BioTurboNick/julia/doc/src/manual/arrays.md

  6
 ```

-Similarly, if the arguments are separated by tabs or spaces, then their contents are
+Similarly, if the arguments are separated by tabs or spaces or double semicolons, then their contents are
 _horizontally concatenated_ together.

 ```jldoctest